soulscircuit/pilet/README.md

 # pilet
-3d files, pcb files, schematics, and documentation for pilet—an open-source, modular, and portable mini-computer. all files will be uploaded here following the product's release.
+this repository contains 3d files, pcb files, schematics, and documentation for pilet mini-computer. all files will be gradually released here.
+The schematics and pcbs are designed in kicad and released under CERN-OHL-P license.

-## acknowledgments
+# current releases
-special thanks to [pcbway](https://github.com/pcbway) for generously sponsoring our pcb prototyping.
+- nvme module